cloudviz/agentless-system-crawler/README.md

 **Agentless, out-of-band container crawling:**
 ----------------------------------------------

-On host machine, start a ubuntu container that idles (Read docker documents on how to install docker engine on the host machine)
+On host machine, start a ubuntu Docker container that idles (Read docker documents on how to install docker engine on the host machine).
+We define a container as any process subtree with the `pid` namespace different to the `init` process `pid` namespace

+# @RICARDO let's try using a python maintained container instead of ubuntu... then we can delete half of this file! - pmeckif1
 ```bash
 % docker run -d ubuntu:latest bash -c "while true; do sleep 1; done"
 ```